dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 <a name="antimin7"></a>

 > [!NOTE]
-> When the antiforgery token is provided in both the request header and in the form payload, only the token in the header will be validated.
+> When the antiforgery token is provided in both the request header and in the form payload, only the token in the header is validated.

 ### Antiforgery with Minimal APIs